kaisadilla/judith/.info/spec.md

 Destructuring can be done in two ways: by destructuring content, or by destructuring members:

 ## Content destructuring (`[a, b...]`)
 Content destructuring assigns values contained in an enumerable collection, in whichever order that collection enumerates them.
-A type is a enumerable collection if it imlpements the IEnumerable interface.
+A type is a enumerable collection if it imlpements the IEnumerate interface.

 ```judith
 const countries = ['Japan', 'China', 'South Korea', 'Taiwan']